nervosnetwork/ckb/rpc/README.md

 ### Type `AlertPriority`

 Alerts are sorted by priority.
-Greater integers means higher priorities.
+Greater integers mean higher priorities.

 This is a 32-bit unsigned integer type encoded as the 0x-prefixed hex string in JSON.
 See examples of [Uint32](#type-uint32).